-- our ability to advance our PDE10 program through the completion of Phase 1 clinical trials with the funding we may receive from The Stanley Medical Research Institute: - our expectation that we will have data from the first Phase 3 clinical trial in our OMS103HP program in the first half of 2012; - our expectation that we will begin the second Phase 3 clinical trial in our OMS103HP program following discussions with European regulatory authorities: - our expectations regarding the design and scope of the clinical trials in our Phase 3 program for OMS302 and that we will have data from the first Phase 3 clinical trial from this program in the first half of 2012; - our expectation that we will begin the second Phase 3 clinical trial in our OMS302 program following discussions with European regulatory authorities; - our expectations regarding the clinical benefits of our product candidates, including whether OMS103HP will be the first commercially available drug delivered directly to the surgical site to improve function following arthroscopic surgery; - our capability to continue high-throughput surrogate de-orphanization of orphan G protein-coupled receptors, or GPCRs, and to develop product candidates that act at these new potential drug targets; - our estimates regarding our future net losses, revenues, research and development expenses and sales and marketing, and general and administrative expenses; - our expectation that none of our product candidates will be commercially available until 2013, if at all; - our estimate regarding how long our existing cash, cash equivalents and short-term investments will be sufficient to fund our anticipated operating expenses, capital expenditures and note payments; - our belief that an increase in market rates would not have a material negative impact on the realized value of our investment portfolio; and - our involvement in potential claims and legal proceedings, the expected course and costs of existing claims and legal proceedings, and the potential outcomes and effects of both existing and potential claims and legal proceedings on our business, prospects, financial condition and results of operations.
+- the impact of recent accounting pronouncements on our consolidated financial statements; - our ability to advance our PDE10 program through the completion of Phase 1 clinical trials with the funding we may receive from The Stanley Medical Research Institute; - our expectation that we will have data from the first Phase 3 clinical trial in our OMS103HP program in mid-year 2012; - our expectation that we will have data from the first Phase 3 clinical trial in our OMS302 program in the first quarter of 2012; - our expectation that we will begin the second Phase 3 clinical trials in our OMS103HP and OMS302 programs following discussions with European regulatory authorities;

+- our expectations regarding the clinical benefits of our product candidates, including whether OMS103HP will be the first commercially available drug delivered directly to the surgical site to improve function following arthroscopic surgery; - our capability to continue high-throughput surrogate de-orphanization of orphan G protein-coupled receptors, or GPCRs, and to develop product candidates that act at these new potential drug targets; - our estimates regarding our future net losses, revenues, research and development expenses and sales and marketing, and general and administrative expenses; - our expectation that none of our product candidates will be commercially available until 2013, if at all; - our estimate regarding how long our existing cash, cash equivalents and short-term investments will be sufficient to fund our anticipated operating expenses, capital expenditures and note payments; - our belief that an increase in market rates would not have a material negative impact on the realized value of our investment portfolio; and - our involvement in potential claims and legal proceedings, the expected course and costs of existing claims and legal proceedings, and the potential outcomes and effects of both existing and potential claims and legal proceedings on our business, prospects, financial condition and results of operations.

 Our actual results could differ materially from those anticipated in these forward-looking statements for many reasons, including the risks, uncertainties and other factors described in Item IA of Part II of this Quarterly Report on Form 10-Q under the heading "Risk Factors" and in Item IA of our Annual Report on Form 10-K for the year ended December 31, 2010.
 As a result of such factors, the actual results or developments anticipated may not be realized or, even if substantially realized, they may not have the expected consequences to or effects on our company, business or operations.
 Also, these forward-looking statements represent our management's estimates and assumptions only as of the date of the filing of this Quarterly Report on Form 10-Q. You should read this Quarterly Report on Form 10-Q completely and with the understanding that our actual results may materially differ from current expectations.
-Except as required by law, we assume no obligation to update these forward-looking statements publicly, or to update the reasons actual results could differ materially from those anticipated in these forward-looking statements, even if new information becomes available in the future.
+Except as required by law, we assume no obligation to update these forward-looking statements, or to update the reasons actual results could differ materially from those anticipated in these forward-looking statements, even if new information becomes available in the future.